Dear Year 5 parents and children,

 In science, we will learn about Earth and space in the first half term, and in the second half term, our topic will be forces.

 In RE, our topics are: ‘What do Hindus and non-religious worldviews teach us about the ‘Good life’?’ and ‘How do Christians express their belief about God?’

 Additional information about all curriculum areas is in our long-term overview.

 Homework will be weekly spellings, a maths task and reading and at various points in the year, a specific one-off Learning Log homework linked to an annual or national event such as World Book Day.
 It is important that all children complete the homework.
 Please email me, through the office, if your child is experiencing any particular difficulties with the completion of the homework.

-This half-term, PE lessons will continue take place on a Wednesday and Friday afternoon.
+This half-term, PE lessons will take place on a Monday afternoon and Friday afternoon.
 Please ensure that your child has warm layers for outside sports.
-Please remind your child to include spare socks if they are wearing tights.
+Please remind your child to include spare socks so that they have something to change into if their socks happen to get wet or if they are wearing tights.